Quit using your CRM to manage applications

 New lead created

-Require more than contact information to know if you’re even eligible
+Require more than basic contact information to determine eligibility

-Ask for large amounts of information, and documentation
+Ask for large amounts of information, documentation, and clarification

 Move all information around internally between departments for review

-Multiple individuals weigh in on whether or not to say “yes”
+Multiple stakeholders weigh in on whether or not to say “yes”

-The end goal is actually reversed.
+The end goal reversed!
 At the point where a new or existing client is ready to apply, you’re now working on a project with a team member who has little to no access to the same systems as your team.
 You’re having to relay information with PDF checklists, email threads that cover 5 topics, and phone calls that require additional follow-up via written communication.

 If you’re using your CRM to manage client interactions once the application work has begun, you're destined for headaches and lost leads.